Axheladini/Link-Monitoring/README.md

 1. This is the most important step, defining your dataset with important links.
 At this point it is an advantage if you have object oriented programming knowledge and skills but I will try to explain the whole process in details so any WebDev, DevOps or Webmaster can understand it.

-<i><br>Before going into details please check english.py and deutsch.py files under websites directory, the whole dataset logic is within these files.</i>
+<i><b>Before going into details please check english.py and deutsch.py files under websites directory, the whole dataset logic is within these files.</b></i>

     * The whole dataset of important link is under websites directory.
     * Do not update, change or modify <b>__init__.py</b> and <b>config.py</b> files, these are important files for the tool to run.